narges-mhm/nargesmhm.github.io/index.md

 - **(10/2020)** ICIP 2020 PROGRESS scholar

-- **(08/2020)** Our paper entitled "A statistical framework for model-based inverse problems in ultrasound elastography" was accepted and will be presented at IEEE Asilomar Conference on Signals, Systems, and Computers 2020 (1-4 Nov)!
+- **(08/2020)** Our paper entitled "A statistical framework for model-based inverse problems in ultrasound elastography" will be presented at IEEE Asilomar Conference on Signals, Systems, and Computers 2020 (1-4 Nov)!
 Preprint available at: https://arxiv.org/abs/2010.10729

 - **(05/2020)** Extremely honored to receive the Grace Hopper Celebration (GHC2020) Scholarship, US